 Feeding barn cats fresh food daily will not stop them from hunting.
 Cats hunt for sport, similar to wolves or humans.
 They will eat their kill, but if you have a family of cats, hunters will often share their prey with kittens.
-Even indoor pet cats are known to bring their human owners their latest kill, as a present.
+Even an indoor house cat will bring their human owners their latest kill, as a present.
 Feeding semi-feral cats daily food will encourage them to stay in your area, without sacrificing their hunting instincts.

 New Barn Cat Care

 Caring for new barn cats requires a bit of preparation, especially if you are bringing one home from an animal shelter’s barn cat program.
-We recommend securing the new cats in an enclosed area in their new surroundings for a couple weeks.
-We modified a dog kennel to open to the dog door in our chicken coop.
+We recommend securing the new cats in an enclosed area in their new surroundings for a couple of weeks.
+We modified a dog kennel to open up to the dog door in our chicken coop.
 Used dog kennels can be found relatively cheaply online, or these chicken coop kits (Amazon affiliate link) are cheaper than cat enclosures.
-This allows our new feline friends to go outside, become familiar with their surroundings, but are also safe from predators.
-Just make sure they have access to food, water, and shelter, ensuring all the basic needs are met.
-This is also a good time to socialize them to human contact.
+This allows our new feline friends to go outside, and become familiar with their surroundings, but are also safe from predators.
+Just make sure they have access to food, water, and shelter, ensuring all their basic needs are met.
+This is also a good time to socialize the new adoptable cats to human contact.
 After a couple of weeks, you can open the enclosure, and they will start to venture out and reduce the rodent population in your area.

 New Barn Kitten Care